Widespread Twitter layoffs begin a week after Musk takeover

 People are also reading…

+Musk responded by talking about Twitter’s cost and revenue challenges and blamed activists who urged big companies to halt advertising on the platform.
+Musk hasn't commented on the layoffs themselves.

-“The activist groups have been successful in causing a massive drop in Twitter advertising revenue, and we’ve done our absolute best to appease them and nothing is working,” Musk said.
+“The activist groups have been successful in causing a massive drop in Twitter advertising revenue, and we’ve done our absolute best to appease them and nothing is working,” he said.

 Some employees of the San Francisco-based company tweeted earlier that they had already lost access to their work accounts.
 They and others tweeted messages of support using the hashtag #OneTeam.
 The email to staff said job reductions were “necessary to ensure the company’s success moving forward.”

+“I have a hard time believing that it doesn’t have a material impact on their ability to manage the amount of disinformation out there,” he said, adding that there simply may not be enough employees to beat it back.

+Perez, a board member at the nonpartisan election integrity nonprofit OSET Institute, said the post-election period is particularly perilous because “some candidates may not concede and some may allege election irregularities and that is likely to generate a new cycle of falsehoods.”

-Twitter’s employees have been expecting layoffs since Musk took the helm of the company.
-Already, he has fired top executives, including CEO Parag Agrawal, on his first day as Twitter’s owner.
+Twitter’s employees have been expecting layoffs since Musk took the helm.
+Already, he has fired top executives, including CEO Parag Agrawal, on his first day as owner.

 Musk also had removed the company’s board of directors and installed himself as the sole board member.
-On Thursday night, many Twitter employees took to the platform to express support for each other -- often simply tweeting blue heart emojis to signify Twitter’s blue bird logo -- and salute emojis in replies to each other.
+On Thursday night and Friday morning as the notices went out, many Twitter employees took to the platform to express support for each other — often simply tweeting blue heart emojis to signify its blue bird logo — and salute emojis in replies to each other.

+The sweeping layoffs will jeopardize content moderation standards, according to a coalition of civil rights groups, who escalated their calls Friday for brands to pause advertising buys on the platform.
+The layoffs are particularly dangerous ahead of the elections, the groups warned, and for transgender users and other marginalized groups who face violence inspired by hate speech that proliferates online.

+On Friday’s press call, leaders with the organizations Free Press and Color of Change said they spoke with Musk on Tuesday.
+The leaders said Musk promised to retain and enforce the election integrity measures already in place.
+But the mass layoffs suggest otherwise, according to Jessica González, co-CEO of Free Press.

 As of Friday, Musk and Twitter had given no public notice of the coming layoffs, according to a spokesperson for California’s Employment Development Department.
 That’s even though the Worker Adjustment and Retraining Notification statute requires employers with at least 100 workers to disclose layoffs involving 500 or more employees, regardless of whether a company is publicly traded or privately held.

+“First, they want to make sure there is justification, and second that a nondiscriminatory process is used,” Rahbar, said. ”And third, they want to do everything they can not to draw attention to it for these reasons.”

+“For some reason, he wants to lay off half the company without doing any due diligence on what these people do or who they are and without any regards to the law,” Rahbar added.

-The layoffs come at a tough time for social media companies, as advertisers are scaling back and newcomers -- mainly TikTok -- are threatening the older platforms like Twitter and Facebook.
+The layoffs come at a tough time for social media companies, as advertisers are scaling back and newcomers — mainly TikTok — are threatening older platforms like Twitter and Facebook.

-In a tweet Friday while employees were learning if they’d lost their jobs, Musk blamed activists for what he described as a “massive drop in revenue” since he took over Twitter late last week.
+In a tweet Friday, Musk blamed activists for what he described as a “massive drop in revenue” since he took over Twitter late last week.
 He did not say how much revenue had dropped.

 Musk has tried to appease advertisers, but they remain concerned about whether content moderation will remain as stringent and whether staying on Twitter might tarnish their brands.